Skip to content

 March 7, 1968, Marine Corps George E. Sweatt from Bowling Green in Warren County died in the Vietnam War.

-March 7, 1973, the U.S. announced that only 8,000 GIs were in Vietnam.
+March 7, 1973, the U.S. announced that only 8,000 GIs remained in Vietnam .
 The height of the war saw 500,000 Americans overseas.
 The war ended in April 1975.

 March 7, 2004, police charged two Lexington men, a medical salesman and a UK senior, with trafficking in muscle-building steroids in a case that used search warrants from both coasts.
-In 1991 steroids became illegal.
+In 1991, steroids became illegal.

-March 7, 2017, Kosair Charities and the Kentucky Athletic Hall of Fame announced eight inductees into the Class of 2017 Kentucky Athletic Hall of Fame: Mike Battaglia, Howard Beth, Rodger Bird, Rob Bromley, Swag Hartel, Kenny Klein, Dennis Lampley and Marion Miley.
+March 7, 2017, Kosair Charities and the Kentucky Athletic Hall of Fame announced eight inductees into the Class of 2017 Kentucky Athletic Hall of Fame: Mike Battaglia, Howard Beth, Rodger Bird, Rob Bromley, Swag Hartel, Kenny Klein, Dennis Lampley, and Marion Miley.

 March 7, 2018, teachers gathered in Frankfort for an unsuccessful protest when a Senate committee advanced a controversial plan to overhaul Kentucky’s ailing public pension systems.
 Teachers in eight counties planned to protest at their schools the following day.